sar-dul/PalmMind-Chatbot/README.md

     - If you ask the chatbot to call you, it will prompt you to provide your name, phone number, and email.

+## Additional Features

+- You can further extend the chatbot to handle more document types or integrate it with external APIs for more dynamic responses.